How to write a business report.

 Often the compilation of a business report may involve re-presenting data and content already in various document formats, such as text from Word files, tables and charts in Excel, images, and photos, and so forth.

 You can also create a business report directly as a new document in Adobe Acrobat.
-Or, explore free and editable business report templates in various formats in Adobe Express templates that you can customize and make your own.
+Or, explore free and editable business report templates in various formats in Adobe Express templates that you can customise and make your own.

 Whichever apps you choose to compile your report format, the final versions of business reports are usually Portable Document Format (PDF) files.
 Why?
 Not only are business report PDFs easy to share and access from any device, but you can also protect your content from unauthorized access and changes with password protection and edit your PDF content as and when you need to.